THE EVOLVING CARCERAL LANDSCAPE IN AMERICA

 Our conference will take place in McCosh Hall, room 46, next to Washington Road.
 Please see the above map to guide you to our location.

 Enter McCosh Hall at entrance 4; room 46 is on the second floor, right up the stairs as you enter.
-The elevator can be accessed through Entrance 5.
 We will hopefully have signs outside the building on the conference days.

 The location of the student activist social and the reception dinner will be sent via email to registered attendees, with instructions on how to reach the sites.